cseelhoff-ms/sentinel-logstash/README.md

 Before running the VMSS ARM template:
 1. Create a DCR/DCE as needed based on the DCR template included in this repo
+2. Consider replacing the cloudinit commands in the VMSS ARM Template that use wget and sed against this repo's logstash.conf.
+Instead point this to your own logstash.conf

 After running the VMSS ARM template:
 1. Ensure the identity for the VMSS is added to the "Monitoring Metrics Publisher" role for the DCR